TUNI-IINES/uav_image_stitching/README.md

 ## Improvements

 - The current implementation for 3 camera views (performing 2 stitches) takes around 6 to 8 seconds.
 However, to achieve real-time implementation, GPU can be thought of.

+## Acknowledgment
+This project was supported by TAU Imaging Research Platform (Academy of Finland, PROFI6 - project no. 336357)